benoitc/couchdbproxy/README.md

 ### basic usage

-The first thing you have to do is to setup an node.
-A node is a machine with an ip.
-You will launch couchdb user nodes on this machine on different ports.
-To add a node on localhost run :
+The first thing you have to do is to setup a machine You can launch couchdb nodes on this machine on different ports.
+To add a machine on localhost run :

-    ./couchdbproxy.py add_node http://127.0.0.1:5984 node0 127.0.0.1
+    ./couchdbproxy.py add_machine http://127.0.0.1:5984 m0 127.0.0.1

-Then you want to set a user couchdb node on node0 machine :
+Then you want to set a couchdb node on m0 machine :

-    ./couchdbproxy.py add_user http://127.0.0.1:5984 node0 benoitc 5985
+    ./couchdbproxy.py add_node http://127.0.0.1:5984 m0 benoitc 5985

 Connect on `http://benoitc.couchdbproxy.dev:8000` and you will fall in benoitc node.

-To remove this user :
+To remove this node :

-    ./couchdbproxy.py remove_user http://127.0.0.1:5984 benoitc
+    ./couchdbproxy.py remove_node http://127.0.0.1:5984 benoitc

 Get more usage by running command `./couchdbproxy.py --help`